ajcrabill/1sq-org/index.md

 ---

 <h4><strong>Maybe societal progress hinges on the sum of our collective struggles and aspirations.<br/>
-Maybe we can infuence that progress by having each sentient in our society maximize their contribution.<br/>
+Maybe we can infuence that progress by having each sapiosentient in our society maximize their contribution.<br/>
-Maybe the destiny of our society requires an astronomically large number of fully maximized sentients.<br/>
+Maybe the destiny of our society requires an astronomically large number of fully maximized sapiosentients.<br/>
-Would it take 1 billion maximized sentients?
+Would it take 1 billion maximized sapiosentients?
 1 trillion?
 1 quadrillion?
 Maybe even 1 <i>quint</i>illion?
 </strong></h4><br/>

 <h4>This is a thought experiment about the future of Earth society.
 Join the conversation.</h4><br/>